rami-sweyri/full-state/README.md

 # Full State

-> the easiest way ever! to manage your state in JavaScript or any other library like react, Vue & angular
+> the easiest way ever! to manage your state in JavaScript or any other library like react, Vue & angular.

 ## Installation